 The Citi Simplicity® Card - No Late Fees Ever offers 0% intro APR on purchases and balances for a whopping 21 months!
 After the intro period, the variable APR will be 13.24%-23.24%.
 While there is a balance transfer fee of $5 or 3% of the amount of each transfer (whichever is greater), there are no late fees, no penalty APR, and no annual fee.
 It doesn't get simpler than that.

 Capital One® Quicksilver® Cash Rewards Credit Card

 The Capital One® Quicksilver® Cash Rewards Credit Card has 0% intro APR on purchases and balance transfers for 9 months (a 3% fee applies to each balance transferred).
 After the intro period ends, a variable APR of 13.24%-23.24% kicks in.
 Besides low interest rates, this card also offers simple rewards: earn unlimited 1.5% cash back on every purchase, every day.
-Plus, get a one-time $100 cash bonus after you spend $500 on purchases within the first 3 months.
+Plus, get a one-time $100 cash bonus after you spend $500 on purchases within 3 months of approval.
 And when you use this card to pay for Uber, every 10th ride is free (up to $15) through March 31, 2017.